Alby2442/Syntecxhub_Weather_Forecast_App/README.md

 OpenWeatherMap API
 ```

-The **Retrofit API** is used to retrieve current weather information from OpenWeatherMap.
+The application uses Retrofit to retrieve weather information from the OpenWeatherMap API.

-The **Room Database** is used to store previously retrieved weather information.
-If the device is offline, the application can display cached weather data for a previously searched city.
+Room Database is used to cache previously retrieved weather information and display it when the device is offline.

 ## 🔐 API Key Security

-The OpenWeatherMap API key is stored locally using `local.properties` and is **not included in the GitHub repository**.
+The OpenWeatherMap API key is stored in `local.properties` and is not included in this GitHub repository.

 The API key is accessed through `BuildConfig` during the application build.